-- If you are a former student/retiree and wish to start forwarding messages to CatMail while you are still getting emails in Microsoft Outlook, use your NetID @catmail.arizona.edu as the address.
+- If you are an alum/retiree and wish to start forwarding messages to CatMail while you are still getting emails in Microsoft Outlook, use your NetID @catmail.arizona.edu as the forwarding address.

 You may also need to forward emails to your team for their continued reference.

 See information on forwarding email from Outlook for Windows, Mac, or the Outlook online application: Forward Outlook Emails to Another Email Address